Website Design Company Durban: What to Expect from the Process

 Stage 3: Wireframes or page-structure thinking

-That means answering questions like:
+That means answering structure questions.

-• what should the homepage prioritise
+• What should the homepage prioritise.

-• how many service pages are needed
+• How many service pages are needed.

-• what proof elements belong where
+• What proof elements belong where.

-• how the visitor moves toward enquiry
+• How the visitor moves toward enquiry.

 This is also where a good company starts thinking properly about conversion, not only visual style.